AchillesMavr/BTC-Options-Trading-Algorithm/README.md

 ## Results

-See towards the end, the section Results in the main code `Option_Trade_Algo_BTC.ipynb`.
+For results see towards the end of the main  code `Option_Trade_Algo_BTC.ipynb` --- the section named Results

 We see that our code proves to be **profitable**.
-Specifically the implied volatility code with dail dynamic hedging seem to work better, since the profits/losses seem to be less volatile, which is good for a live market.
+Specifically the implied volatility code with daily dynamic hedging seem to work better, since the profits/losses seem to be less volatile, which is good for a live market.